 The height of the pot filler is only one aspect apart from many that you may need to consider.
 Location is equally as important.
 It will depend on your plumbing and if it is capable of a route to your desired spot.
-If you would like to know this and more, keeping reading ahead.
+If you would like to know this and more, keep reading ahead.

 Pot Filler Locations: What to Consider

 While it might be exciting to get a handy tool for cooking, it comes at a cost.
 Pot fillers are typically present above a stove burner.
 Not all pot filler spots will be the same because it depends on the space and style of pot filler you choose.

 Additionally, there are no water lines near the space where you will install a pot filler.
 Plumbers will use the nearest source.
 This source can be the sink, dishwasher, or refrigerator.
 In most cases, this will require demolition.
 So, if you are planning to remodel the walls, now will be a great time to add a pot filler.

 If you have a pre-existing pot filler, it changes the situation.
 You will not have to worry about plumbing.
 Choose the replacement style you want, and install it.